N-Shar-ma/Customizable-Music-Recommendation-System/README.md

 # 🎶 Customizable Music Recommendation System 🎶

-This web app is the prototype for a music recommendation system unlike any other.
+This web app is a prototype for a music recommendation system unlike any other.
 Most traditional systems are not very transparent about why a recommendation is made, and seem like magical black boxes.
 What sets apart this customizable music recommendation system from the rest, is that it aims to clearly convey the reason behind each recommendation, and put all the control in the hands of the user so that they can pick and choose what kind of recommendations they'd like, and hence personalize the system just as they want.

 ## Features
 ### Core features